 Liana is a mixed-black, queer musician and educator who has forged her own path through the music world.
 Raised in suburbia just north of Seattle, she first picked up the trumpet as a member of the 5th-grade band, and thus began her journey.

 She quickly developed a deep passion for music and picked up the guitar and bass in the early 1990’s, beginning a decades-long adventure of playing, teaching, and performing on a multitude of instruments.
 Most recently, she spent the pandemic adding clawhammer banjo to the toolbox!

 Her love of music led her to and through higher education, then on to a career as a freelance trumpet player.
 This adventure took her from the Pacific Northwest to New England, and eventually back to Seattle in 2007.
 Upon returning home, she reimagined herself as a low brass player and began gigging on trombone, euphonium, and tuba in ensembles of all genres: from orchestras and chamber music to jazz, funk and rock.

 A life-long educator, Liana has been teaching private lessons on various instruments since she was a teenager and she developed a comprehensive 6-12th grade music curriculum during her 13 years as a band director at a small independent school in Seattle.
 As a mentor, Liana takes pride in finding just the right balance between fun and hard work, and she delights in guiding students toward finding and following their own path through the world.

-On this leg of her journey, Liana has settled back into the northern suburbs of Seattle, where she lives with her trumpet-playing wife, their young son, and Maya the puppy.
-Pre-pandemic, you could find her on stages in the greater Seattle area most often with The Chris Poage Band and The Together Collective.
-Until all that really gets humming again, you can find her strumming a banjo on her front porch!
+On this leg of her journey, Liana has settled back into the northern suburbs of Seattle, where she lives with her trumpet-playing wife, their son, and 2 dogs: Maya & Indie.
+You can find her on stages in the greater Seattle area most often with The Panda Conspiracy and The Together Collective.